White Oak Bayou Greenway

 *Public Works has a grant to complete the trail connection between Stude Park and the Heights hike-and-bike trail.

 • On May 2, 2015 more than 200 people attended a “Bridge Bash” hosted by the Houston Parks Board, Memorial Heights Redevelopment Authority, Tax Increment Reinvestment Zone (TIRZ) 5 and the Houston Parks and Recreation Department.
-The event marked the completion of new hike and bike trails and a new bridge over White Oak Bayou that connect to the Heights Hike and Bike Trail.
+The event marked the completion of a new hike and bike trails and a new bridge over White Oak Bayou that connects to the Heights Hike and Bike Trail.
 The new bridge replaces the former MKT Railroad Bridge west of Shepherd Drive.

 • On July 9, 2015 Houston Parks Board and the Houston Parks and Recreation Department officially opened another segment of White Oak Bayou Greenway, from Antoine Drive to Alabonson Road.

 The city limits at Hollister Detention Basin to Alabonson

 Construction has begun on the westernmost segment of White Oak Bayou Greenway from the city limits near Hollister Detention Basin to Alabonson and will be completed spring 2017.